top of page

 1. You must reside in the Majority World (generally defined as Africa, Asia and Latin America).
 It is presumed any applicant is conversant in English.

 2. You must be involved in teaching and/or research about early Christianity.
-The program is for teachers and scholars, preferably those with a graduate degree in New Testament and teaching in an accredited institution.
-The program is not for missionaries, pastors, or students.
+The program is for teachers and scholars, preferably those with a doctorate degree in New Testament and teaching in an accredited institution.
+The program is not intended for missionaries, pastors, or students.
 Anyone is welcome to apply, but applicants will be selected based on the impact of their teaching roles.

 3. You must pay for your own travel to/from Turkey.
 This includes getting your own tourist visa to enter Turkey (info for e-visa or visa from consulate).
 We regret that no funds are available to help with your travel, so please do not inquire.
 It is a requirement that each participant cover their own travel costs to/from Turkey.

 Applicants: Prospective participants must complete the online application form.
 Both men and women are encouraged to apply.
 Anyone teaching in the Majority World, regardless of their passport country, is encouraged to apply.
 Preference is granted to applicants raised in the Majority World and teaching there.
 People from Western countries teaching in the Majority World will also be considered based on availability.
 Applicants will be evaluated primarily on teaching and academic prospects.
-The program aims to benefit scholars, professors, and teachers in positions of influence.
+The program aims to benefit scholars, professors, and teachers in academic settings.

-• June 20 Thu Departure from Adana.
+• June 18–depart from Istanbul.

-Other Programs:
+Past Programs:

-• COMPLETED: 2023 Seven Churches and Asia (Dec 29, 2023–Jan 5, 2024) focused on the Seven Churches of Revelation and other important Pauline sites (e.g., Attalia, Perga, Colossae, Miletus).
+• 2023 Seven Churches and Asia (Dec 29, 2023–Jan 5, 2024) focused on the Seven Churches of Revelation and other important Pauline sites (e.g., Attalia, Perga, Colossae, Miletus).

 Contact: Please direct any questions to Jason Borges (jasangborges@gmail.com).
 To get announcements about future Biblical Field Studies, subscribe to BiblicalTurkey.org’s blog